joshbegley/nyt-latest/README.md

 **Fulham agree permanent move for George from Chelsea**\
-`The package for George is worth £22million plus a sell-on clause.`\
+`The package for the 19-year-old is worth £22million plus a sell-on clause.`\
 https://nytimes.com/athletic/6588041/2025/09/01/tyrique-george-chelsea-fulham-transfer/

 **Jackson's Bayern loan move back on, optimism deal will be agreed**\